 The penalty mark is 12 yards from the goal line.

-The penalty mark should be 12 yards from the goal line.
+The penalty spot is 12 yards from the goal line.